Mayor & City Council

 In 2007, the Airport completed its East Apron Expansion project, which included adding Taxilane Golf and new T-hangars.
 It also added 22 new tie downs to the current 88 tie-downs.

 On November 18, 2012, the Manassas Regional Airport completed Phase I of II of the Runway Extension Project, giving runway 16L/34R at a new distance of 6,200’.
-Phase II of the project will begin in the Spring of 2013 with a bridge widening project and a relocation of its Instrument Landing System (ILS).
+From Spring of 2013 to the Winter of 2014, Phase II of the project was completed with the relocation of its Instrument Landing System (ILS), the realignment of Taxiway Kilo, and a bridge widening project for Taxiway Bravo and Runway 34R.

 City of Manassas